On Magna Carta day, 798 years after the Magna Carta was signed by King John, what is there to celebrate?

 Of course, the Magna Carta was not all bad.
 Famously, Article 39 is worth restating in full: “No Freeman shall be taken or imprisoned, or be disseised of his Freehold, or Liberties, or free Customs, or be outlawed, or exiled, or any other wise destroyed; nor will We not pass upon him, nor condemn him, but by lawful judgment of his Peers, or by the Law of the land.
 We will sell to no man, we will not deny or defer to any man either Justice or Right.”
 Yes, most inhabitants then were not “freemen”.
 The protections set out were a privilege so far as the majority of those alive in England at the time were concerned.
 But we can trace back to this claim the right to fair trial by jury that is a keystone of our own system of justice and we can sense here the origins of the first articulation of rights-based democracy by Thomas Rainsborough in 1647, “For really I think that the poorest he that is in England hath a life to live, as the greatest he; and therefore truly, Sir, I think it clear, that every Man that is to live under a Government ought first by his own Consent to put himself under that Government”.
 But what we can take pride in, in the Magna Carta, is from an official point of view, a fifth and further embarrassment.
 Especially today.
 Our current parliament has just abolished our right to lawful judgement by our peers through the creation of secret justice.
 Concerns for liberty are openly dismissed by Peers of the Realm, especially those who were once Labour ministers.
 The undermining of legal aid means justice once more is becoming something that is sold - and the agencies of Her Majesty's State are collaborating with PRISM in a lawless surveillance of our private and shared activities as they build over us their system of control.
 The right to liberty may never have been something those who rule this country wished to bring to the special attention of their subjects, which is what we still remain.
 But today the modern threat to our liberties has never been greater.
 Perhaps their still classified name for the files they keep on on their domestic opponents is KING JOHN.

-There is at least yet one more reason our rulers are embarrassed by the implications of the Magna Carta.
-This is the lesser charter whose more modest purposes gave its companion document its 'larger' adjective: the Charter of the Forest.
-Of course, it is as much an exaggeration to say its claimed and regulated woodlands as a commons as it would be to say that Article 39 was meant to ensure habeus corpus for all.
+There is at least yet one more reason our rulers are embarrassed by the implications of the Magna Carta or 'Great Charter'.
+This is the lesser charter whose more modest purposes gave its companion document its 'larger' adjective, namely the Charter of the Forest.
+Of course, it is as much an exaggeration to say that it ensured and regulated all woodlands and forests as a public commons as it would be to say that Article 39 was meant to ensure habeus corpus for all.
 But the principles of the freeman's right to honey or the poor to gather wood on their backs and carry it home without tax are set down.
 As Peter Linebaugh argues in his exhilarating book, The Magna Carta Manifesto, this was an early assertion of shared access to an essential, ecological resource.
 In the era of neo-liberal market fundamentalism, greedily embraced by our ruling order, when the very idea of value is being enclosed and privatised, to celebrate in any way a fundamental claim to a shared commons is very embarrassing indeed.

 These six reasons sketch out why Britain's rulers do not memorialise and arguably hate the Magna Carta.
 For them the more it is lost in the background of what is called the “rich tapestry” of our history the better.
 Michael Gove as Secretary of State for Education makes a song and dance about the need to teach the country's children the history of our Kings.
 But of the contest between despotic King and resentful barons, that might seem an ideal episode to capture the imagination of the young to start them off with a patriotic examination of the forces at work that made our country what it is, he seems less enamoured.
 He does have a special interest in the Magna Carta – but this is because he is the Parliamentary Sponsor of “The Magna Carta Club for Conservative minded business and professional persons.
 With a membership restricted to 70, its principal aims are: